“It’s not easy to move on.”

 It’s been 12 months since Kane (Oscar Isaac) has been heard from.
 Lena (Natalie Portman), his wife and a bioligist focused on the study of cancerous cells at John Hopkins University, clings to the hope that her army man is alive and well.
-Then one day he walks through the door as if he were an ghost, visibly the same yet internally different.
+Then one day he walks through the door as if he were a ghost, visibly the same yet internally different.
 His diagnosis is a rare one, investigated under quarantine in a secret government facility.
 After leading his team into the “The Shimmer” – an inexplicable and expanding growth of wonder and unlimited creation – Kane is the first to ever make it out alive.
 The plot of Annihilation forces action by asking us to think about how he found an exit, and by the very structure of the film, providing answers to questions we have yet to ask.
-Alongside Lena and her all-female team of scientists – the perilous Dr. Ventress (Jennifer Jason Leigh), the sober addict Anya (Gina Rodriguez), the lonesome Cass (Tuva Novotny), and the pensive Josie (Tessa Thompson) – we head into “The Shimmer” knowing full well of the fate of certain characters; it’s a bold move and it’s indicative of the kind of artistic choice that only a brave, confident film could ever follow through on.
+Alongside Lena and her all-female team of scientists – the perilous Dr. Ventress (Jennifer Jason Leigh), the sober addict Anya (Gina Rodriguez), the lonesome Cass (Tuva Novotny), and the pensive Josie (Tessa Thompson) – we head into “The Shimmer” knowing full well the fate of certain characters.
+It’s a bold move and it’s indicative of the kind of artistic choice that only a brave, confident picture could ever follow through on.
 That the film remains gripping is a phenomenon in and of itself.